 *Affiliate links: This post contains Amazon affiliate links.
 This means that I will link to a product you can purchase on amazon.com if you choose.
 If you click on and purchase through these links, Veggie Fun Kitchen might earn compensation at no additional cost to you.

 This recipe was inspired by my Vegan Chili Cheese Sauce.
 I got home one Sunday, after a weekend away, and found that my daughter had tweaked the Chili Cheese Sauce recipe a little to make a vegan mac and cheese sauce.
-Perfect…almost.
+Of course!
+Why didn’t I think about that before?
+And it was perfect…almost.
 I tweaked a little further and came up with a delicious, creamy, cheesy, sauce that works great with small shaped pasta…like mac and cheese!
 Only this one is plant-based!
 Entirely!

 THE CHEESE SAUCE